 If your RSO would like to host an event with alcohol, you must:

-In order to protect the classroom learning environment, ISU has developed an amplification policy for outdoor events and activities.
+In order to protect the classroom learning environment, Illinois State has developed an amplification policy for outdoor events and activities.
 Please refer to the policy when planning your event.

 All food served in the Bone Student Center and Alumni Center must be provided by Campus Dining Catering.
 There is a special menu available for RSOs.
 Orders must be placed a minimum of two weeks prior to the event.

-Food from outside vendors (ie: any vendor, person, RSO providing food other than through Campus Dining Catering) that is to be served at a campus event must have a Temporary Food Event Permit from Environmental Health & Safety.
-(This includes bake sales.)
-This should be completed at least 5 days prior to the event.
+Food from outside vendors (ie: any vendor, person, RSO providing food other than through Campus Dining Catering) that is to be served at a campus event must have a Temporary Food Event Permit from Environmental Health and Safety.
+This should be completed at least five days prior to the event.

 To legally screen a film for an event or larger audience, you must obtain permission in the form of a public license (fee based) or receive a written waiver from the film's producers (which is typically only granted by smaller independent filmmakers).
-For more information, visit http://colleges.swankmp.com/understanding-copyright.
+This includes films and shows from streaming services, such as Netflix, which have their own legal parameters for public use.
+For more information, visit Colleges.swankmp.com/Understanding-Copyright.
 Licensing companies include: